inorton/XR.Baboon/README.md

 Results
 ========

-Looking at results is fairly easy, Once your program has ended ( or after every 2 minutes, or after sending it _SIGUSR2_ ) you will find a new file called '`myserver.exe.covdb`' simply launch00 the `cov-gtk` app and load this file using the open button and you'll see coverage data as above.
+Looking at results is fairly easy.
+Once your program has ended ( or after every 2 minutes, or after sending it _SIGUSR2_ ) you will find a new file called '`myserver.exe.covdb`'.
+Launch the `cov-gtk` app and load this file using the open button and you'll see coverage data as above.

 `cov-html` generates an HTML summary report of coverage per class and method.
 Usage: